pbamberger/campfire/_posts/kaukapakapascoutgroup/2021-02-17-kahu-scrambled-eggs.md

 Melt butter in a pan, and add egg mixture stirring continuously until mixture sets

-Stop stirring as it starts to set and lower temperature if a solid block is desired
+Stop stirring as it starts to set, and lower temperature if a solid block is desired

 Serve on hot buttered toast